Monash IVF FAQs relating to COVID-19

 Please consult with your fertility specialist or obstetrician as they are best to inform you regarding what medications are safe to take.

-22) Can I freeze my eggs for elective (social) reasons during the pandemic?
+10) Can I freeze my eggs for medical or elective (social) reasons during the pandemic?

 There is no evidence at this stage of the impact of COVID-19 on eggs and sperm, however, it is early days.
 We will continue to review the evidence and provide the most up to date information as we can.
 Monash IVF recommends that if you are considering starting fertility treatment that you consult with your Fertility Specialist who can advise the best course of action for you.